WHAT IS THE TICKET TO WORK PROGRAM?

-The Ticket to Work program and Self Sufficiency (Ticket) program was created in 1999 to provide Social Security disability beneficiaries, ages 18 through 64, with job placement to become employed, increase their earnings, and become financially independent.
+The Ticket to Work Program was created in 1999 to provide Social Security disability beneficiaries, aged between 18 and 64 with job placement services.
+The mission was to help people with disabilities get back into the workforce, increase their earnings, and become financially independent.

-By participating, if you are making good progress toward the employment goal, Social Security will not do a Continuing Medical review of your disability.
+By participating, beneficiaries making good progress toward their employment goals are not required to have a Continuing Medical review of their disability.

-The program provides a gradual transition back to full-time work without risking your cash or Medicare/Medicaid health care benefits.
+The program provides a gradual transition back to part-time or full-time work without risking the beneficiary’s cash or Medicare/Medicaid health care benefits.

 To learn more, visit the Social Security Ticket To Work program here.